kelsimhoyle/discover-kitchen/README.md

 # Personal Chef Website

-Client requested a simple website, with minimal overhead.
+Client requested a simple website, with minimal overhead and room to grow.
 Achieving this through the use of React, Gatsby, and GoogleSheets to organize data.